Facts on U.S. Immigrants, 2016

 Statistical portrait of the foreign-born population in the United States

 There were a record 43.7 million immigrants living in the U.S. in 2016, making up 13.5% of the nation’s population.
 This represents a more than fourfold increase since 1960, when only 9.7 million immigrants lived in the U.S., accounting for just 5.4% of the total U.S. population.a

 For a statistical portrait of the Hispanic population in the United States, click here.

-About one-quarter of the U.S. foreign-born population are unauthorized immigrants, while the majority of the nation’s immigrants are in the U.S. legally.
+About one-quarter of the U.S. foreign-born population is unauthorized immigrants, while the majority of the nation’s immigrants are in the U.S. legally.
 Naturalized citizens account for the largest portion of the foreign-born population (44.1%).

 The age structure of the U.S. immigrant population has changed alongside the changing immigrant origin regions.
 As the largest group of immigrants shifted from Europeans and Canadians to Mexicans, the largest age group moved from ages 65-69 to ages 40-44 in 2016.
 Today, European and Canadian immigrants tend to be older, with a median age of 52 in 2016.
 Mexican immigrants are among the youngest, with a median age of 42.
 The age distribution of the U.S.-born population has also transformed.
 In 1960, the late years of the Baby Boom generation, the population was younger than in 2016, when these age groups were much more evenly dispersed.